 (NOTE: If you are interested, click HERE to view a six (6) generation Family History Fan Chart.)

 I was the only son of five children: Karen (my older sister), me, Nancy, Laurie, and Robin.
-Our parents were formally divorced in August 1956.
+Sadly, our parents were formally divorced in August 1956.
 Then, in the Summer of 1962, after my mother’s second divorce, we moved with her and our two stepbrothers (Tony and John), to San Jose (CA).
 In 1964, I graduated from Cupertino High School.
-And, shortly afterwards, I moved by myself to Southern California (Garden Grove) to spend time with my Dad.
-His band (the Mel Edgar Trio) was playing nightly at a nice hotel lounge across the street from Disneyland.
-While there, I attended one semester of college at Orange Coast College, Costa Mesa (CA).
+And, shortly afterwards, I moved by myself to Southern California (Garden Grove) to spend time with my father.
+His dance band (the Mel Edgar Trio) was playing nightly at a nice hotel lounge across the street from Disneyland.
+While living there with my father, I attended one semester of college at Orange Coast College, Costa Mesa (CA).
 I lived with Dad for about six months, then he took a “gig” in Elko (NV), and I decided to return home to San Jose.
 Back in San Jose, I attended another semester of college, this time at Foothill College, Los Altos Hills (CA).

 When I turned 19 years old, I was given an opportunity to serve a two-year proselyting mission for the Church of Jesus Christ of Latter-day Saints.
 The Vietnam War was just ramping up and many of my friends were being drafted into military service.
 At that time, because of the war, there were limits on the number of young men who could serve as missionaries for the Church.
 Many young men were being drafted to fill the growing manpower needs of the military.
 Fortunately, I was granted a “ministerial deferment” (for two years), which allowed me to accept a two-year mission assignment, and I was assigned to the North Central States Mission.
+I began full-time missionary Service on Mar 21, 1966.
 My mission home was in Minneapolis, Minnesota.
-Full-time missionary work changed the direction of my life.
+Full-time missionary service positively changed the direction of my life.
 Not only was I able to teach the truths of the restored gospel of Jesus Christ, but I was also able to mature and learn valuable and important life principles.
 I learned who I was, and I gained a firm testimony of the Lord Jesus Christ.
-In addition, I gained valuable life skills and good habits, such as goal setting, self-discipline, punctuality, personal cleanliness, self-reliance, kindness to others, and so much more.
+In addition, I gained valuable life skills and good habits …such as goal setting, self-discipline, punctuality, personal cleanliness, self-reliance, kindness to others, and so much more.

 Military Service: United States Air Force

+In August 1977, I separated briefly from the Air Force long enough to attend and graduate from Brigham Young University-Provo (Dec 1979) with a bachelor’s degree in international relations.
 After graduation, I received an Air Force Commission and reentered the service as a Foreign Affairs Officer (FAO).
 My primary area of responsibility (AOR) was the Middle East.
 I served as a Middle East area specialist, analyst, and briefing officer.
 In that capacity, I lived and traveled in many countries (Far East, Western Europe, and the Middle/Near East).
-On December 31, 1993, I retired from the Air Force after serving 24 years on active duty (plus a few years at BYU).
-For me, military service had became my life; it defined me.
+On December 31, 1993, I retired from the Air Force after serving 24 years on active duty (plus a couple years at BYU).
+For me, military service had become my life; it defined me.
 It was a challenging career full of growth, learning, and some excitement.
-Except for a lonely one-year combat tour in Southeast Asia (the longest year of my life), I fully enjoyed serving.
+Except for a very lonely one-year combat tour in Southeast Asia (the longest year of my life), I fully enjoyed serving.
 It was a great honor to serve in the United States Air Force (USAF).

 My Family

-While on active military duty, I also had the privileged of being married to two wonderful and amazing women (at different times), both of whom supported me in my military service and on many assignments.
+While on active duty in the Air Force, I had the blessings of being married to two wonderful and amazing women (at different times), both of whom supported me in my military service and on many assignments.
 I know it wasn’t always easy for them.
-I love them both; and looking back, I was loved, strengthened and blessed beyond measure by both Jenny and Kathy.
-I was truly blessed to have these ladies in my life.
+I love them both; and looking back, I was loved, strengthened and blessed beyond measure by both Jenny Marie and Katherine Elizabeth.
 I am so grateful for these beautiful and loving ladies.
 I am a better man because of them.

-My Dear Jenny Marie was my first wife and companion.
+Jenny Marie was my first wife and companion.
 She was so beautiful, smart, and compassionate.
-We met on April 28th 1968, after the Stake Conference of the California Palo Alto Stake.
-This was the same month I returned from serving a two-year Full-Time Missionary assignment for the Church of Jesus Christ of Latter-day Saints.
-When I first met Jenny, I believe I was seriously attracted to her.
-I told my mother, “I think she’s the one!”
-From the beginning of our relationship, I was always happy being with Jenny.
-And, she made me a better man just being near, and thinking about her.
-I was always happy when Jenny was near.
+I met her for the first time on Sunday Evening, April 28th, 1968, after the Stake Conference of the California Palo Alto Stake of the Church of Jesus Christ of Latter-day Saints.
+This was less than a month after I returned home from serving in the mission field.
+When I first met Jenny Marie, I was immediately attracted to her.
+Later that evening, I told my mother, “I think she’s the one!”
+My feelings were undeniable!
+From the beginning of our relationship, I was always happy just being with Jenny …and, she made me a better man by just being near her (and thinking about her).
+I was happiest when Jenny was nearby.

 On April 15th, 1969, Jenny and I were married and sealed together in the Oakland California Temple of the Church of Jesus Christ of Latter-day Saints.
 Together, after our marriage and sealing, I began to see how truly wonderful Jenny Marie really was …much more wonderful than I had imagined!
 In addition, Jenny was loved and admired by all who knew her.
-She was one of those kind of people.
-And, she was the most compassionate person I knew.
+She was one of “…those kinds of people.”
+And she was the most compassionate person I knew.
 If anyone needed understanding and compassion, Jenny was the person they would turn to.
-In fact, it wasn’t unusual for me to come home from work and find Jenny there helping a friend in need.
+In fact, it wasn’t unusual for me to come home from work and find Jenny there in our home helping a friend in need.
 That is just who she was.
 Jenny and I lived happily together for 15 wonderful years: growing, raising a family, and learning.
 We were “a military family” living mostly overseas and we loved our life.
 Jenny was always loving and supportive.
 Also, Jenny loved children (who doesn’t).
-In fact, she dreamed of having eight (8) children …and, I was okay with that (it was important to her).
-She sinisterly wanted to have eight (8) children.
+In fact, she dreamed of having eight (8) children …and I was okay with that (it was important to her).
+She seriously wanted to have eight (8) children.
 However, we were only able to have seven (7) children together.
-And, all but one of our children were born overseas (Scott Russell was born in Eugene, Oregon).
+All of our children were born overseas (except Scott Russell who was born in Eugene, Oregon).

-At the time, we lived in West Germany (at Ramstein AFB), and thanks to the kindness and generosity of the United States Air Force (and many of our friends in Germany), we were allowed to relocate as a family from Germany to Bountiful (Utah).
-My Intelligence Unit Commander assigned a co-worker of mine (Captain Steve Meyer) to escort us from Germany to Utah, and to arrange a duty assignments for me at Hill AFB, Utah.
+At that time, we were living together in West Germany (at Ramstein AFB), and thanks to the kindness and generosity of the United States Air Force (and many of our friends in Germany), we were allowed to relocate as a family from Germany to Bountiful (Utah).
+My Intelligence Unit Commander assigned a co-worker of mine (Captain Steve Meyer) to escort us from Germany to Utah, and to arrange a duty assignment for me at Hill AFB, Utah.
 The physical transition was seamless.

-About six years later, I found myself on another assignment to the Middle East (Jordan).
-On my way back home, I stopped in San Francisco and drove to Monterey, CA to be at my daughter Heather’s High School Graduation (I arrived late and missed her graduation ceremony, but I did have a wonderful several days visit with Heather).
-Then, I continued on to our home in Illinois (and to my children who were with friends).
+About six years later, I found myself on another assignment to the Middle East (the Kingdom of Jordan).
+On my way back home, I stopped in San Francisco and drove to Monterey, CA to be at my daughter Heather’s High School Graduation (I arrived late and missed her graduation ceremony, but I did have several wonderful days with Heather).
+Then, I continued on to our home in Illinois (and to my children who were with friends, Gene & September McAdoo).
 However, my flight was delay in Los Angeles, so I call some old friends of mine in LA, and they invited me to attend the L.D.S.
 Single Adult Conference that weekend with them in Long Beach.

-At that conference, I met another amazing and wonderful woman, Katherine … a beautiful single-adult women from Las Vegas, NV.
+At that conference, I met another amazing and wonderful lady, Katherine … a beautiful single-adult women from Las Vegas, NV.
 When we first met, she referred to me as “the Captain with Seven Children” (a reference to the Von Trapp Family in The Sound of Music).
 We laughed together and danced together throughout most of the evening.
-I really enjoyed her company, and it didn’t seem to bother her that I was an active-duty military officer (her father was a retired Air Force Officer).
-Also, it didn’t bother her that I had seven (7) children at home (waiting for me to return).
-Apparently, she was able to see beyond the obvious challenges.
+I really enjoyed her company, and it didn’t seem to bother her that I was “an active-duty military officer” (her father was a retired Air Force Officer).
+Also, it didn’t bother her that I had seven (7) children at home in Illinois waiting for my return).
+Apparently, Kathy was able to see beyond the obvious challenges.

 Kathy and I dated and spent quality time together (as individuals and with our children).
 Over a relatively short period of time (8 months), we fell in love and Kathy agreed to marry me.
-I proposed to Kathy at the very highest point in St. Louis, inside and at the top of St. Louis Arch, officially the highest point in the City.
+I proposed to Kathy at the very highest point in St. Louis (MO), inside and at the top of St. Louis Arch, officially the highest point in St. Louis (at the top of the Arch).
 On February 24th, 1990, we were married and sealed together in the Las Vegas Nevada Temple of the Church of Jesus Christ of Latter-day Saints, and we continue to be happily married together.
 Kathy is amazing, and I love her.
 She is smart, talented and beautiful.
 And, she has a firm testimony of the Gospel of Jesus Christ.
 To this day, I believe Kathy and I were guided to the Long Beach Single Adult Conference (me from the Middle East, and her from Las Vegas).
-We were brought together and I found another wonderful companion: my beautiful, patient, forgiving, and loving Katherine Elizabeth (Kathy).
+We were brought together, and I found another wonderful companion: my beautiful, patient, forgiving, and loving Katherine Elizabeth (Kathy).

 All combined, Jenny, Kathy and I have raised ten (10) beautiful children.
 They are all grown now and have families and children of their own.
 Currently, we have 32 wonderful grandchildren who call us “Papa and Nana.”
 I love them all.
 Without question, love has no bounds!